diegomendezp/Ironhack-lectures-v3/content/module1/01 - Week 1/Day 1/07 - JS  Conditionals and Loops.md

 ## Loops & Iterations

-We use loops and iterations to do repetitive tasks in our programs.
+We use loops and iterations to do repetitive tasks in our programs and to iterate over the data structures such as arrays (lists of values).

-In JavaScript we use `for` or `while` loop to do this
+In JavaScript we use `for` or `while` loops to do this, or specific Array or Object methods.

 ​	Examples loop over a list of names